Pola X

-Pola X is a 1999 drama film directed by Leos Carax and starring Guillaume Depardieu, Yekaterina Golubeva and Catherine Deneuve.
+Pola X is a 1999 French drama film directed by Leos Carax and starring Guillaume Depardieu, Yekaterina Golubeva and Catherine Deneuve.
 The film is loosely based on the Herman Melville novel Pierre: or, The Ambiguities.
 It revolves around a young novelist who is confronted by a woman who claims to be his lost sister, and the two begin a romantic relationship.
 The film title is an acronym of the French title of the novel, Pierre ou les ambiguïtés, plus the Roman numeral "X" indicating the tenth draft version of the script that was used to make the film.

 The film was entered into the 1999 Cannes Film Festival.
 Pola X has been associated by some with the New French Extremity.

 Plot

-Pierre lives a carefree life with his widowed mother in a chateau in Normandy, enjoying rising fame as an author under a pseudonym and writing his second novel, and speeding on his father's old motorbike to sleep with his fiancée and childhood friend Lucie in her parents' chateau.
-In a bar he sees his cousin (and also childhood friend) Thibault, a stockbroker recently returned to France after a long absence, who says he is welcome to stay at Thibault's apartment in Paris, but wonders why Pierre is being followed by a young vagrant woman.
-When Pierre turns to look, the woman runs away and escapes despite his attempts to follow.
+Pierre lives a carefree life with his widowed mother in a Normandy chateau, enjoying rising fame as a pseudonymous author.
+He also visits Lucie, his fiancée and childhood friend, at her parents' chateau.
+In a bar he sees his cousin Thibault, a stockbroker, who says he is welcome to stay at Thibault's apartment in Paris but wonders why Pierre is being followed by a young vagrant woman.
+When Pierre turns to look, the woman runs away.

-One night Pierre's mother tells him she has arranged a date for the marriage over his head and he must tell Lucie.
-Driving through the forest, he is disturbed to see the vagrant woman, who resembles a ghostly figure from his dreams.
-She runs away, but he catches up with her and she tells him in a strong foreign accent that she is his half-sister Isabelle and recounts her unhappy life.
-She and her entourage of a young Romanian woman and a small girl are implied to be refugees from conflict in Eastern Europe.
+Driving through the forest, Pierre is disturbed to see the vagrant woman, who resembles a ghostly figure from his dreams.
+She tells him in a strong foreign accent that she is his half-sister Isabelle and recounts her unhappy life.
+She and her two companions (a Romanian woman, Razerka, and a small girl) are apparently refugees from conflict in Eastern Europe.

 Abandoning his home, mother and fiancée, Pierre takes Isabelle to Paris and goes to see Thibault, who bitterly insists he doesn't recognise the man and throws them out.
-Wandering the streets of Paris and fearful of deportation, the entourage are reduced to a cheap hotel, Pierre throws out his previous ideas for a second novel in favour of a grittier and more mature work that reflects the hidden truths of life.
-Seeking funds, he is warned by his publisher that his sophomoric pursuit of harsh truths will result in affected and inferior work compared to the youthful innocence that comes naturally to him, and his request for an advance is rejected.
+Wandering the streets of Paris, fearful of deportation, the group find a cheap hotel.
+Pierre rejects his previous ideas for a second novel in favour of a grittier, more mature work that reflects the hidden truths of life.
+His publisher warns that his sophomoric pursuit of harsh truths will result in affected and inferior work compared to the youthful innocence that comes naturally to him, and refuses his request for an advance.